Skip to main content

 May through October is nesting season on America’s Favorite Island®

-Two volunteer organizations, Sea Turtle Patrol Hilton Head Island and Turtle Trackers, play an important role in helping turtles during nesting season.
-On average, a turtle lays 120 eggs in a nest two to eight times over a nesting season, and these organizations tag, track, and monitor it all with morning and evening patrols.
-These groups organize beach cleanups and educate the public on how they can help these special species thrive on Hilton Head Island during the nesting season.
+Sea Turtle Patrol Hilton Head Island plays an important role in helping turtles during nesting season.
+On average, a sea turtle lays 120 eggs in a nest two to eight times over a nesting season, and Sea Turtle Patrol HHI marks and monitors these nests on morning patrols.

 Keeping turtles safe is a proud tradition on our island and you can join in on your next visit to Hilton Head Island during nesting season.
 Sea turtle hatchlings use the light of the moon to get to the ocean, so artificial lighting visible from the beaches can be confusing and make it impossible to get to their sea home.